Flea Allergy Dermatitis in Dogs

 • Vacuuming and cleaning your house and anywhere your dog or other pets spend time to help get rid of fleas

-The Importance of Flea Prevention
+The Importance of Flea Protection

 Fleas aren’t picky when it comes to the age or type of dog they infest.
 They also hitch rides on pets year-round, though warmer, humid times of year are when they are most prevalent.
-Keeping your dog and other pets in your home on an effective flea preventive year-round can reduce the incidence of flea allergy dermatitis.
+Keeping your dog and other pets in your home on an effective flea treatment year-round can reduce the incidence of flea allergy dermatitis.

 Share On